MrCyberSolo/Web-Protector/README.md

 # Web-Protector

-**Web Protector**  is a powerful website security app that will protect your website from hackers, attacks and other threats.
-It will protect your website from
+**Web Protector**  is a strong site security application that will shield your site from programmers, assaults and different dangers.
+It will shield your site from
 - SQLi Attacks (SQL Injections)
 - XSS Vulnerabilities
 -  Proxy Visitors